ElusiveNULL/avanzata-docs/README.md

 ## [Advisory] This project is a WIP, the documentation is not finished.
 Current goals:
-- Add sample sentences page
+- Create sample sentences page
+- Potentially create page for cognate rules

 ## Overview
 Avanzata is a constructed language with a primarily borrowed vocabulary and a unique pronunciation and grammar system.
 The language is designed with a few goals in mind: